 Methylenediphenyl Diisocyanate and Diamine (MDI/MDA) Substance Grouping

-Certain methylenediphenyl diisocyanate and diamine (MDI/MDA) substances are among those identified as priorities for action for the second phase of the Chemicals Management Plan (CMP).
-The selection of these MDI/MDA substances for action is based on the categorization process completed in 2006 and on new information received as part of the first phase of the CMP.
-Formaldehyde, polymer with benzenamine (CAS RN 25214-70-4) was not initially prioritized for screening assessment but was added to the MDI/MDA Substance Grouping because of its similarity to the other MDA substance in the Grouping.
+Certain methylenediphenyl diisocyanate and diamine (MDI/MDA) substances were among those identified as priorities for action for the second phase of the Chemicals Management Plan (CMP).
+The selection of these MDI/MDA substances for action was based on the categorization process completed in 2006 and on new information received as part of the first phase of the CMP.
+Formaldehyde, polymer with benzenamine (CAS RN 25214-70-4) was not initially prioritized for screening assessment but was added to the MDI/MDA Substance Grouping because of its similarity to the other MDA substance in the grouping.
 The Government of Canada concluded that the 5 MDI substances may be considered harmful to human health because of possible exposure from the use of certain do-it-yourself low-pressure two-component spray polyurethane foam products.

 Code of practice